 Check out our Landing Page SEO resource to learn everything you need to know about crafting pages that convert and rank on search engines.

 On the left side of this guide, you can toggle through the chapters to find the information that you’re interested in.
-Or follow each chapter one at a time, and we’ll guide you through to the next section at the end of the page.
+Or you can follow each chapter one at a time, and we’ll guide you through to the next section at the end of the page.